AWS Cake vs. SageMaker: Which Is Better for AI?

 Cake co-founder and CTO Skyler Thomas discussed scaling real-world RAG and GraphRAB systems using open-source technologies at the 2025 Data Council

-How open source AI translates to business impact
+What open source AI means for your business

 Cake's architectural differences translate into measurable business advantages that directly impact team productivity, operational costs, and strategic flexibility.